wilsonify/wilsonify.github.io/content/recipes/POTATO AND WHITE BEAN PIEROGIES WITH CHEATER SAUERKRAUT140.md

 ---
-title: "POTATO AND WHITE BEAN PIEROGIES WITH CHEATER SAUERKRAUT"
+title: "Potato and White Bean Pierogies with Cheater Sauerkraut"
 tags:
   - recipe
 ---
-# POTATO AND WHITE BEAN PIEROGIES WITH CHEATER SAUERKRAUT

-#### yields  24 PIEROGIES, ENOUGH FOR 4 TO 6 PEOPLE AS A SIDE OR 10 TO 12 AS PART OF A SPREAD

-## ingredients
-* 2 1/2 cup all-purpose flour, plus more for kneading
-* 1/4 tsp salt
-* 1/4 tsp garlic powder
-* 1 1/2 to 2 cup warm water
-* 1 tsp olive oil
-* 1 LB red or yellow potatoes (about 4 fist-size potatoes)
-* 2 tsp olive oil
-* 1/2 large yellow onion
-* 3 cup spinach
-* Salt
-<li class="in
----
-title: "POTATO AND WHITE BEAN PIEROGIES WITH CHEATER SAUERKRAUT"
-tags:
-  - recipe
----
-# POTATO AND WHITE BEAN PIEROGIES WITH CHEATER SAUERKRAUT

-#### yields  24 PIEROGIES, ENOUGH FOR 4 TO 6 PEOPLE AS A SIDE OR 10 TO 12 AS PART OF A SPREAD

-## ingredients
-* 2 1/2 cup all-purpose flour, plus more for kneading
-* 1/4 tsp salt
-* 1/4 tsp garlic powder
-* 1 1/2 to 2 cup warm water
-* 1 tsp olive oil
-* 1 LB red or yellow potatoes (about 4 fist-size potatoes)
-* 2 tsp olive oil
-* 1/2 large yellow onion
-* 3 cup spinach
-* Salt
-<li class="in slower.

-3 Make the filling: Chop the potatoes up into chunks no bigger than a poker chip.
-It’s cool to leave the skin on if you’re all about the fiber life.
-Place a steamer insert and a couple inches of water in a medium pot.
-Add the potatoes, cover, heat that    over medium-low heat, and steam those tubers until you can stick a fork through with no  problem, 15 to 20 minutes.

-4 While the potatoes are getting soft, grab a skillet and heat up the oil over medium heat.
-Add the onion and sauté that    until it starts to brown, about 5 minutes.
-Add the spinach, a pinch of salt, and keep cooking until the spinach is all wilted down, about 2 minutes longer.
-Remove from the heat and leave that    there.

-5 Grab a large bowl and dump the beans in.
-Using a potato masher or a big-ass spoon, mash those mother ers up until a smoothish paste is formed.
-By now the potatoes should be down, so dump those spuds in and keep smashing until it kinda looks like mashed potatoes.
-Add the onion-spinach mixture, the garlic, lemon juice, hot sauce, and nutritional yeast and mix it up until it’s all combined.
-Taste that starchy savior and add more garlic, lemon juice, hot sauce, or salt depending on whatthe  you think is missing.

-6 Fill a large pot with water and bring that    to a boil over medium-high heat while you assemble the pierogies.

-7 Flour the counter where you kneaded the dough again and grab half of the rested dough.
-Roll that    out nice and thin, about the thickness of a tortilla.
-Grab a biscuit cutter or jar with a mouth at least 2.5 inches wide and cut out some rounds for your pierogies.
-Ball up any scraps and reroll them.
-We usually get about 12 rounds for each half of dough.
-Grab the other half of the dough and repeat that   .

-8 To stuff the pierogies, grab a small glass of water and use your finger to wet the edges of each dough round.
-Add about 1 TBL of filling to each round and then fold that    over.
-Seal the edges down with your finger and then crimp that    with a fork so it looks kinda like a pie crust along the edges.
-Put them all on a floured baking sheet until you’re all done and ready to boil them.

-9 To cook, drop them down in the boiling water in batches no larger than 6 at a time so those  ers don’t all stick together.
-Boil them until they all start to float and the dough is cooked through, about 5 minutes.
-Fish them out with a slotted spoon, throw them on a plate, and keep boiling all the remaining pierogies.

-10 Once the pierogies are all done, serve with a side of the sauerkraut and maybe some sour cream.
-Dig in and enjoy.
+# Potato and White Bean Pierogies with Cheater Sauerkraut

+#### Yields: 24 pierogies — enough for 4–6 people as a side or 10–12 as part of a spread

+## Ingredients
+- 2 1/2 cups all-purpose flour, plus more for kneading
+- 1/4 tsp salt
+- 1/4 tsp garlic powder
+- 1 1/2 to 2 cups warm water
+- 1 tsp olive oil (for dough)
+- 1 lb red or yellow potatoes (about 4 fist-size potatoes)
+- 2 tsp olive oil (for filling)
+- 1/2 large yellow onion
+- 3 cups spinach
+- Salt, to taste
+- 1 can (15 oz) white beans, drained and rinsed
+- 1 clove garlic, minced (or more to taste)
+- 1–2 tbsp lemon juice
+- 1–2 tsp hot sauce (optional)
+- 2 tbsp nutritional yeast

+## Instructions

+1. **Make the dough**: In a large bowl, combine the flour, salt, and garlic powder.
+Add the warm water and olive oil, stirring until a shaggy dough forms.
+Knead on a lightly floured surface until smooth, then cover and let rest while you prepare the filling.

+2. **Prepare the potatoes**: Chop the potatoes into chunks no larger than poker chips.
+Place in a steamer basket over a pot with a couple inches of water.
+Cover and steam over medium-low heat until tender, 15–20 minutes.

+3. **Cook the vegetables**: While the potatoes steam, heat the oil in a skillet over medium heat.
+Add the onion and sauté until starting to brown, about 5 minutes.
+Add the spinach, a pinch of salt, and cook until wilted, about 2 minutes.
+Remove from heat.

+4. **Make the filling**: In a large bowl, mash the beans into a paste.
+Add the cooked potatoes and mash until they resemble mashed potatoes.
+Stir in the onion-spinach mixture, garlic, lemon juice, hot sauce, nutritional yeast, and salt to taste.
+Adjust seasoning as needed.

+5. **Prepare the dough rounds**: Bring a large pot of salted water to a boil while you roll out the dough.
+Divide the rested dough in half.
+Roll out one half on a floured surface until about tortilla thickness.
+Cut out 2.5-inch rounds using a biscuit cutter or jar.
+Repeat with the other half, re-rolling scraps as needed (about 24 rounds total).

+6. **Fill the pierogies**: Place about 1 tablespoon of filling in the center of each round.
+Wet the edges with water, fold over, and press to seal.
+Crimp edges with a fork.
+Place assembled pierogies on a floured baking sheet.

+7. **Cook the pierogies**: Working in batches of 6, drop pierogies into the boiling water.
+Cook until they float and the dough is cooked through, about 5 minutes.
+Remove with a slotted spoon and set aside.
+Continue until all are cooked.

+8. **Serve**: Enjoy hot with cheater sauerkraut, sour cream, or your favorite toppings.

 ## Modifications
-You can try whole wheat pastry flour, but this is one of those times that all-purpose really just works best.
-It’s the  truth.

- One 15-ounce can of beans, drained and rinsed, will do if you want to save yourself some extra work.
-You’ve earned that much, if you ask us.
+- Whole wheat pastry flour can be used, but all-purpose flour gives the best texture.
+- Using canned beans (15 oz, drained and rinsed) saves time compared to cooking from scratch.